Senator, The Honourable Garth Lucien Wilkin

 The Solicitor General is the most senior functionary within the Chambers of the Attorney General.
 The office holder is essentially the chief counsel of the Chambers who is responsible to lead representation and appear on behalf of the Attorney General in any proceedings in the courts.
 These could involve actions by or against the state.

-The Office of the Attorney General is principally concerned with providing legal advice to the Government of St. Kitts and Nevis.
+The Office of the Attorney General is principally concerned with providing legal advice to the Government of Saint Christopher (St. Kitts) and Nevis.
 In the performance of this role the Attorney General is responsible for advising Government Ministries and Departments on matters of law, ensuring that the administration of public affairs is in accordance with the law and conducting litigation on behalf of the Government.
 In the discharge of these functions the Attorney General is assisted by the Solicitor General and Crown Counsel.

 The Attorney General’s Chambers provides advice on a wide range of matters including constitutional law, public law and international law, contract, tort and labour matters.